-SJSU classes are designed such that in order to be successful, it is expected that students will spend a minimum of forty-five hours for each unit of credit (normally three hours per unit per week), including preparing for class, participating in course activities, completing assignments, and so on.
-More details about student workload can be found at http://www.sjsu.edu/senate/docs/S12-3.pdf.
+SJSU classes are designed such that, in order to be successful, it is expected that students will spend a minimum of forty-five hours for each unit of credit (normally three hours per unit per week), including preparing for class,

 This course requires a significant amount of reading.
 Students are asked to read each scheduled assignment prior to coming to class.
 This means that the readings listed by date on the reading assignment schedule are to be read before the day those readings are listed.
 This also means that students are to strive to understand the readings as well, not merely go through the motions of poring over pages.
 Since the readings are often challenging, they should also be a source of questions to keep in mind while listening to lecture, and to ask about during seminar.
 Expect to spend approximately six to ten hours per week in doing only the readings for this course.
 It is not possible to work effectively in this course if one were to rely on the lectures and class discussions alone.
 A variety of writing assignments will be assigned for this course, and they will differ among instructors, but all instructors will assign topics that meet the writing requirements for the various core areas.
 Please see the chart in this section for additional information about the specific kinds of written assignments you will be asked to accomplish.
 Students will also be asked to complete a lecture mid-term examination, and final examinations for both the lecture component of the class as well as the seminar component.
 In SJSU Studies Honors, one speech during the first semester will be required.
-The speech during the seminar will be a persuasive speech, four to five minutes in length, related to topics of the semester, and requiring research.
+The speech during the seminar will be a persuasive speech, three to four minutes in length, as part of a group project.
+Speech content will be related to topics of the semester, and will require research.
 A complete full sentence outline of at least two pages is required, as well as a bibliography of sources.
 In preparation for their speeches, students will be provided with evaluation guidelines to help prepare and assess work.
-The speech requirements will be described in seminar discussions.
+The speech and group project requirements will be described in seminar discussions.